rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-spring-amqp.md

 }
 </pre>

-You'll notice that spring-amqp removes the boiler plate code leaving you with only the logic of the messaging to be concerned about.
-We autowire in the queue that was configured in our bean definition in the Tut1Config class and like many spring connection abstractions, we wrap the boilerplate rabbitmq client classes with a RabbitTemplate that can be autowired into the sender.
+You'll notice that Spring AMQP removes the boiler plate code leaving you with only the logic of the messaging to be concerned about.
+We autowire in the queue that was configured in our bean definition in the `Tut1Config` class and like many spring connection abstractions, we wrap the boilerplate RabbitMQ client classes with a `RabbitTemplate` that can be autowired into the sender.
-All that is left is to create a message and invoke the template's convertAndSend method passing in the queue name from the bean we defined and the message we just created.
+All that is left is to create a message and invoke the template's `convertAndSend` method passing in the queue name from the bean we defined and the message we just created.

 > #### Sending doesn't work!